wp-plugins/advanced-iframe/readme.txt

 First version.

 == Changelog ==
+= 3.0 =
+A page or part of a page can now be embedded directly to the page with jQuery if the page is on the same domain.
+See the  new section 'Include content directly'.
+Tested with Wordpress 3.5.1

 = 2.1 =
 Show only a specifiy part of the page in the iframe if the pages are on the same domain.